This is the one and only Excellence in Broadcasting Network, and it's Friday.

 And the older they are, the more we spend.

-That's just it's just statistics.
+That's just statistics.

 And it makes sense.

-Ha ha ha ha, but it's what he says.
+But it's what he says.

-Well, if you're going to cut spending in health care, and you don't spend any money on the healthy, then where in the hell are you going to cut spending?
+Well, if you're going to cut spending in healthcare and you don't spend any money on the healthy, then where in the hell are you going to cut spending?

-You got to cut it on the sick.
+You've got to cut it on the sick.

-You're gonna you're gonna cut it on Medicare.
+You're going to cut it on Medicare.

-You're gonna cut spending in Medicare.
+You're going to cut spending on Medicare.

 It's in the House bill anyway.

-They're gonna cut spending on Medicare.
+You're going to cut spending on Medicare.

 Mr. Sanders, you're lying through your teeth.